unforced/concrete/.concrete/system.md

    - Update when beginning or completing milestones
    - Document significant architectural decisions
    - Keep changes minimal between milestone transitions
+   - Incorporate process improvements when requested by the user

 2. **Milestone Management**: Each milestone has its own file in the `.concrete/milestones/` folder that includes:
    - Specific tasks and their status